-Also labelling the discharge point with the UN number on an orange plate (to mimic that on the tanker) is recommended
+Also labeling the discharge point with the UN number on an orange plate (to mimic that on the tanker) is recommended

-- 2.2.3.
-The stock tank should also be labelled with the type of solvent stored.
-(Results of laboratory control should be available before unloading into storage tank in case supply contract does require analysis upon delivery). - 2.2.4.
-Check that there is sufficient capacity in the stock tank to receive the full delivery. - 2.2.5.
+3.2.3.
+The stock tank should also be labeled with the type of solvent stored.

+3.2.4.
+Check that there is sufficient capacity in the stock tank to receive the full delivery.

+3.2.5.
 Inspect the safety vent system on the storage tank to ensure that it will work properly and that it is not frozen or obstructed.
-To avoid vapour emissions to the atmosphere, a vapour return line should be installed between storage tank and tanker, through which the displaced air and vapour out of the storage tank is fed back into the tanker. - 2.2.6.
+To avoid vapour emissions to the atmosphere, a vapor return line should be installed between storage tank and tanker, through which the displaced air and vapor out of the storage tank is fed back into the tanker.

+3.2.6.
 Rail and road tankers should be in a position where connections can be made quickly and easily, preferably on level ground.
-Precautions should be taken to ensure that any spillage or leakage is contained and that there is no contamination of drains, etc. Absorption of contained spills and leakages will keep evaporation to air at a minimum. - 2.2.7.
-Emergency showers and eyewash fountains should be located in the unloading area in case of accidental skin or eye contact. - 2.2.8.
+Precautions should be taken to ensure that any spillage or leakage is contained and that there is no contamination of drains, etc. Absorption of contained spills and leakages will keep evaporation to air at a minimum.

+3.2.7.
+Emergency showers and eyewash fountains should be located in the unloading area in case of accidental skin or eye contact.

+3.2.8.
 Unloading should preferably take place during daylight hours.
 When it is necessary to unload in the dark, adequate lighting should be provided.

-2.3.
+3.3.
 UNLOADING HOSE